cbarcl01/HiC-project/README.md

 **Create Conda Environment**

 To get started, activate the initial environment with the following code.
-The salsa environment does not need to be activated as this is referred to within the pipeline.
+The salsa environment does not need to be activated as this is referred to within the pipeline, however as with the environment.yaml file, you will need to amend the prefix at the end of the document with the appropriate `\home\user` pathway to a relevant directory.

 ```
 conda activate biof501